-During the past year Arkansas had a USDA approved waiver from the SNAP RTW provisions.
-The waiver that covers the state is based on labor surplus estimates from the Department of Labor.
-As the economy has improved and unemployment rates have decreased, state agencies have seen the areas available to be covered by the waiver decrease or disappear.
-This is the case for Arkansas beginning January 1, 2016.
+In previous years Arkansas had a USDA approved waiver from the SNAP Requirement To Work (RTW) provisions.
+The waiver was based on labor surplus estimates from the Department of Labor, however like many other States, the economy improved and unemployment rates decreased, and the areas available to be covered by the waiver have decreased or disappeared, and this was the case for Arkansas beginning January 1, 2016.
+This group will now be subject to the PRWORA sponsored participation limits of 3 full months of SNAP benefits in a fixed 36 month period unless they are exempt or complying with the requirements associated with the RTW.